ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	rc = managedGateway.clearGatewayLogs();

-Append/Clear Logs - atatched devices
+Append/Clear Logs - attached devices
 -----------------------------------------------

 Similarly, the gateway can invoke the corresponding device method to add/clear the Logs of the attached devices,